 - radiological report BI-806

-- proof of financial means, usually in the form of three recent bank statements stamped by your bank)
+- proof of financial means (usually in the form of three recent bank statements stamped by your bank)

 - birth certificate